As the hot summer weather approached, the wise tea master Lao Cha and his disciple meditated on the edge of the cliff.

 Although the brew looked unassuming and light, the monk was hit by a wave of fresh air.
 The brew smoothly flowed through his body, leaving a pleasantly sweet aftertaste.

-Anji Bai Cha is a unique Chinese green tea with a fascinating story to tell.
+Anji Bai Cha is a unique Chinese green tea with a fascinating story.
 Despite its name, Anji Bai Cha, which translates to "White Tea from Anji," is indeed a green tea.
 Its name stems from the Bai Ye No. 1 tea bush, known for its distinct pale characteristics.
-This tea exhibits a rare albino phenomenon, unique among other tea bushes, where the plucked leaves and brewed tea display a delicate, pale appearance that sets it apart from the rest.
+This tea exhibits a rare temperature-sensitive "albino" phenomenon, unique among tea bushes, in which the plucked leaves and brewed tea display a delicate, pale appearance that sets it apart from the rest.

-Although Anji Bai Cha may lack the vibrant greens typically associated with green tea, it compensates with an abundance of amino acids, surpassing the content found in other green tea varieties.
+Anji Bai Cha has an abundance of amino acids, surpassing those found in other green tea varieties.
 This unique composition contributes to its full-bodied and incredibly soothing taste, characterized by a mellow sweetness that envelops the senses.
 Notably, the striking umami flavor of Anji Bai Cha leaves an indelible impression.

 To fully appreciate the delicate beauty of this tea, we recommend brewing it in a glass teapot or a tall glass.
 Glass provides visibility, allowing you to witness the dance of the tea leaves as they infuse the water with ethereal pale color.
 Immerse yourself in the tranquility of the brewing process as the tea's fragrance permeates the air, transporting you to a realm of serene indulgence.